mktr09/Motionwiz-Databricks-GenAI-Challenge/README.md

 # Motionwiz-Databricks-GenAI-Challenge
 Repository for APRA (Automated Press Release Analyst)

+### For information on business use case, costs, desging & challenges as well as next steps please read the project wiki! ###

 ## Running APRA's POC

 *LLM Classification Engine.py* contains the bulk of the code which utilizes LLM calling through Databricks Serving Endpoints.